Armor Building

 “`

-This snippet would pause the printer, move the head out of the way (depending on your `PAUSE_RESUME` macro), wait, and display a message on the printer screen.
+This snippet pauses the printer, moves the head out of the way (depending on your `PAUSE_RESUME` macro), waits, and displays a message on the printer screen.

-A full-size helmet for a typical cosplay, printed in PETG at 0.2mm layer height with 20% gyroid infill and 4 perimeters, might take 40-60 hours of print time and consume 800g to 1.2kg of filament, equating to approximately $16-$24 in raw material costs (using Elegoo/Inland filament at ~$20/kg).
-This doesn’t include electricity or post-processing materials.
-A full chest piece could easily double these figures.
+A full-size helmet for a typical cosplay, printed in PETG at 0.2mm layer height with 20% gyroid infill and 4 perimeters, takes roughly 40-60 hours of print time and consumes 800g to 1.2kg of filament.
+That works out to approximately $16-$24 in raw material costs using Elegoo or Inland filament at around $20/kg.
+Electricity and post-processing materials are on top of that.
+A full chest piece can easily double those numbers.

-Professional cosplay armor fabrication with 3D printing is a deeply rewarding blend of technical skill and artistic vision.
-By carefully selecting your tools, mastering your materials and slicer settings, and dedicating yourself to meticulous post-processing, you can transform digital models into physical masterpieces worthy of any convention stage.
-Keep experimenting, keep learning, and don’t be afraid to push the boundaries of what’s possible with your printer.
-The maker community thrives on shared knowledge, so join forums, share your progress, and inspire others to forge their own armor.
+Professional cosplay armor fabrication with 3D printing is a rewarding mix of technical skill and artistic vision.
+Selecting the right tools, dialing in materials and slicer settings, and committing to careful post-processing are what turn digital models into physical pieces worth wearing on a convention stage.
+Keep experimenting, keep learning, and push what your printer can do.
+The maker community runs on shared knowledge, so get into forums, share your progress, and help others build their own armor.